An interview with Justin Geissler, Project Manager at HomeWrights Custom Homes

 Steve: So with the ERV the basic principle is that it’s going to take whatever energy out of the air before it comes in or goes out so nothing is wasted.
 It saves the cool in the summer and the heat in the winter.
 Is this only installed in new construction.
 Can this be retrofit?
 Can I put it into an older home?

-Justin: Yes, you can certainly put it into an older home but with an older home they’re not built as airtight.
+PM: Yes, you can certainly put it into an older home but with an older home they’re not built as airtight.

 They breathe on their own and so you can sit in that house for months at a time without opening a window or a door and you’re not going to suffocate whereas in a new home if you don’t open a window or a door it’s going to be very stuffy and you’ll know it.